Macrometacorp/docs/docs/cep/reference/query-guide.md

 ### Function

-Function are pre-configured operations that can consumes zero, or more parameters and always produce a single value as result.
+Functions are pre-configured operations that can consumes zero, or more parameters and always produce a single value as result.
 It can be used anywhere an attribute can be used.

 **Purpose**